History of William F. Buckley Jr. in Timeline

 Atlas Shrugged

-In 1957, Robert Welch began to express doubts about President Eisenhower's loyalties, leading to disagreements with Buckley on the reasons for the United States' perceived failure in the early years of the Cold War.
+In 1957, Robert Welch expressed doubts about President Eisenhower's loyalties, leading to disagreements with Buckley about the reasons for the United States' perceived failure in the Cold War's early years.

-In September 1958, Buckley ran a review of Boris Pasternak's Doctor Zhivago by John Chamberlain, impressed by the novel's depiction of life in a communist society and considering the CIA's smuggling of the novel into the Soviet Union an ideological victory.
+In September 1958, Buckley ran a review of Boris Pasternak's novel Doctor Zhivago by John Chamberlain in The National Review.
+Buckley was impressed by the novel's depictions of life in a communist society.

 Doctor Zhivago (Vintage International)